Elections & Voter Registration

 - You will avoid potentially long lines at the polls

 - You can take your time studying the ballot and vote from home, when you are ready

 Members of the military, their families, and overseas citizens can register to vote or request an absentee voter ballot by completing the Federal Post Card Application.
 Use of this form assists us in making sure these voters receive absentee voting materials in a timely manner.
 The application is valid for one calendar year.

 Blair Township depends on election inspectors to successfully conduct every election.
 These are paid positions.
 If you are interested in becoming an election inspector, please complete the Election Inspector Application.
 If you have questions about becoming an election worker, please contact the Township Clerk’s office.

 Voting assistance for uniformed service members, their families, and citizens living outside the U.S

 Frequently Asked Questions

-The Clerk’s office will be open Saturday, April 30 and Monday, May 2, 2022 from 8:00 am until 4:00 pm for the purpose of registering voters and issuing absentee ballots for the May 3, 2022 Special Election.
+The Clerk’s office will be open on Saturday, October 31 from 9:00 am until 5:00 pm and on Monday, November 2 from 9:00 am until 4:00 pm for the purpose of registering voters and issuing absentee ballots for the November 3, 2020 election.